Amphaal/SoundVitrine/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/amphaal/SoundVitrine)

-SoundVitrine is a web-app that hosts your local music library metadata. **It's like a reverse Spotify** !
+SoundVitrine is a web-app that hosts your local music library metadata. **It's kinda like a reverse Spotify** !

 - Using [SoundBuddy](https://github.com/Amphaal/SoundBuddy) - its app counterpart - you can securely publish your 10k+ tunes library online in a matter of milliseconds⚡
-- Thanks to HTTP's [SSE](https://en.wikipedia.org/wiki/Server-sent_events) enabled by [Mercure](https://mercure.rocks/), you automatically broadcast to visitors what you are listening to in live on iTunes 🤯
+- Thanks to HTTP's [SSE](https://en.wikipedia.org/wiki/Server-sent_events) enabled by [Mercure](https://mercure.rocks/), watch in real-time what the vitrine's curator is listening to, live from iTunes 🤯

 ## About
 This personal project is quite old, and started as an idea back in 2018.